Bayesian Transfer Operators in Reproducing Kernel Hilbert Spaces: Gaussian Process Dynamic Mode Decomposition

-The purpose of the \emph{Bayesian-consistency} kernel $\kappa_\textrm{bc}$ is to relate the observation model in the state space to the observation model in the feature space.
-It models the correlations between the `components' of $\varphi(\cdot)$ such that consistency is maintained with the flow map.
-The associated covariance operator $\mathcal{C}_\textrm{bc}: \mathbb{H} \rightarrow \mathbb{H}$, which in practice is required to be self-adjoint and invertible, may be thought of as representing the statistical properties of the full-state observables within the RKHS.
-In Section \ref{sec: Koopman Mode Decomposition} we will discretize this operator.
+The purpose of the \emph{Bayesian-consistency} kernel $\kappa_\textrm{bc}: \mathbb{X} \times \mathbb{X} \rightarrow \mathbb{R}$ is to relate the observation model in the state space to its counterpart in the RKHS.
+It models the correlations between the `components' of $\varphi(\cdot)$ such that consistency is maintained with the flow map, i.e., ensuring that that $\bm{F}(\cdot)$ is an observable of the Koopman operator.
+The random variable $\nu_i \in \mathbb{H}$ is defined by the covariance operator $\mathcal{C}_\textrm{bc}: \mathbb{H} \rightarrow \mathbb{H}$, which in practice is required to be self-adjoint and invertible, and represents the statistical properties of the noisy full-state observable within the RKHS.
+For more details refer to Appendix \ref{sec: Bayesian-consistency kernel}.